maestroi/nimiq-doom/README.md

-# Nimiq DOOM Onchain
+# Nimiq DOS Games Onchain

-A meme project that stores binary files (like DOOM WAD files) on the Nimiq blockchain by splitting them into 64-byte transaction payload chunks.
-Anyone can reconstruct the file from the chain and play it in the browser using JS-DOS.
+A project that stores DOS game files (and other binaries) on the Nimiq blockchain by splitting them into 64-byte transaction payload chunks.
+Anyone can reconstruct the file from the chain and play it using DOS emulators like DOSBox or JS-DOS.

 ## Architecture

-- **Backend** (Go): HTTP API with SQLite indexer that polls Nimiq blocks and extracts DOOM chunks
+- **Backend** (Go): HTTP API with SQLite indexer that fetches transactions and extracts game chunks
 - **Uploader** (Go): CLI tool to chunk files and submit transactions to Nimiq
-- **Web** (Vue 3): Frontend to download chunks, reconstruct files, verify SHA256, and run DOOM
+- **Web** (Vue 3): Frontend to download chunks, reconstruct files, verify SHA256, and download game packages

 ## Quick Start